eslint/eslint/docs/developer-guide/working-with-rules.md

 * If your rule is disallowing something, prefix it with `no-` such as `no-eval` for disallowing `eval()` and `no-debugger` for disallowing `debugger`.
 * If your rule is enforcing the inclusion of something, use a short name without a special prefix.
-* Keep your rule names as short as possible, use abbreviations where appropriate, and no more than four words.
 * Use dashes between words.

 ## Runtime Rules